 It is the responsibility of teaching schools to designate SLEs.
 SLE applications come via the National College of Teaching & Leadership (NCTL), in line with national rounds for applications, and interviews and designation are executed through a process using the NCTL guidelines.
 This is to ensure that the process is robust, fair and consistent.
 Potential SLE Headteachers are required to support the process.

-St. Anthony's Teaching School holds a list of designated SLEs and NLEs so that the range of expertise available across the alliance can be shared.
+St. Anthony's Primary Learning Partnership holds a list of designated SLEs and NLEs so that the range of expertise available across the alliance can be shared.
 This information will also be shared with the Local Authority and other partners to ensure that SLEs can be available as a local resource for school-to-school support.

 SLEs are designated as a result of:

-All SLEs are required to undergo mandatory core training with additional training on offer from St. Anthony’s Teaching School.
+All SLEs are required to undergo mandatory core training with additional training on offer from St. Anthony's Primary Learning Partnership.

 If you are an experienced middle or senior leader who is interested in supporting leaders in other schools, you might want to apply to become a Specialist Leader of Education (SLE).